treeman/jonashietala/README.markdown

 ----

 * .txt version of things
+    * Only tags left!
+Seems fruitless
 * Youtube shorthand
 * Convert posts from the old format to the new
     * Fix all images
-    * Check validity of all links
 * Games
     * Downloadable files
     * Links in posts to downloads